Your Reliable Las Vegas Defective Product Team

 Damages in Defective Product Lawsuits

 Nevada allows recovery of both compensatory and punitive damages.
 Compensatory damages are awarded to plaintiffs to cover the cost of past and future medical care, lost wages, emotional distress, and other costs associated with the reason the lawsuit was filed.
-Punitive damages are damages that exceed simple compensation and are awarded to punish the defendant and to discourage others from engaging in conduct similar to what caused the lawsuit.
+Punitive damages are damages that exceed simple compensation and are awarded to punish the defendant and to discourage others from engaging in similar conduct.

 Under subsection 1 of NRS 42.005, an award of punitive damages may not exceed: